altomator/Image_Retrieval/README.md

 Usage:
 >perl toolbox.pl -CC IN

-#### Image genres classification
-[Inception-v3](https://www.tensorflow.org/tutorials/image_recognition) model (Google's convolutional neural network) has been retrained on a 12 classes (photos, drawings, maps, music scores, comics...) ground truth datasets (10k images).
-Three Python scripts are used to train (and evaluate) a model:
-- split.py: the GT dataset is splited in a training set (2/3) and an evaluation set (1/3)
-- retrain.py: the training set is used to train the last layer of the Inception-v3 model
-- label_image.py: the evaluation set is labeled by the model

->python3 split.py # the GT dataset path must be defined in the script
->python3 retrain.py
->python3 label_image.py

-To classify a set of images, this process must be used:

-1. Extract the images from a documents dataset folder (using IIIF):
->perl toolbox.pl -extr DOCS
-(mind to set a reduction factor in the "facteurIIIF" parameter, eg: $facteurIIIF=50;)

-2. Classify the images with the pretrained model:
->python3 label_image.py > results-img.csv

-This will output a line per classified image: bd	carte	dessin	filtrecouv	filtretxt	gravure	photo	foundClass	realClass	success	imgTest 0.01	0.00	0.96	0.00	0.00	0.03	0.00	dessin	OUT_img	0	./imInput/OUT_img/btv1b10100491m-1-1.jpg
-0.09	0.10	0.34	0.03	0.01	0.40	0.03	gravure	OUT_img	0	./imInput/OUT_img/btv1b10100495d-1-1.jpg
-...
-Each line describes the best classified class (according to its probability) and also the probability for all the classes.

-3. The classification data must then be reinjected in the metadata files:
-- Copy the results-img.csv in the parent folder of the DOCS folder
-- Use the toolbox.pl script:
->perl toolbox.pl -TF DOCS

 ### C. Load
-An XML database (BaseX.org) is used.
+An XML database (BaseX.org) is the back-end.
 Querying the metadata is done with XQuery (setting up the HTTP BaseX server is detailled here: https://github.com/altomator/EN-data_mining).
 All the XQuery files and the other support files (.css, .jpg) must be stored in a $RESTPATH folder.

+Note: the web app is minimalist and BaseX is not an effective choice for searching in large databases.

 The web app uses [IIIF Image API](http://iiif.io/api/image/2.0/) and [Mansory](https://masonry.desandro.com/) grid layout JavaScript library for image display.
 The web app is builded around 2 files, a HTML form and a results list page.
-The algorithmic is performed with JavaScript and XQuery.
+The business logic is implemented with JavaScript and XQuery FLOWR.

 The form (findIllustrations-form.xq) exposes 2 databases to users: general illustrations and illustrated ads.
 It can be switch in DEBUG mode to access more databases and to add filtering features, which can be helpful when a complete database is implemented (mixing illustrations and illustrated ads).